bookbinder/like-burning-incense/README.md

 # To do

 - finish the 4-week psalter
-- add harmonization for a few psalm tones (see `/pdf/psalmtonesByNumber` (or ByStructure).
-The corresponding `.ily` files are found in `psalmtones/notes`
+- find or create psalm tone harmonizations for tones 57 and 58.
+For the pdf, see `/pdf` directory.
+For the corresponding notes files, see `/psalmtones/notes`
-- proper of seasons (with directory structure)
+- proper of seasons
-- proper of saints (with directory structure)
+- proper of saints

 If you are interested in helping, please let me know.
 This is a resource that could be valuable for many religious communities.
 Some communities are getting